access-ci-org/Basic_Cluster/doc/README.md

 the VM after installation of the OS.
 It is possible to use a static IP, but this is somewhat unreliable on successive reboots or image copies.

-Configure the internal network interface to have address 10.0.0.1, netmask /24 and gateway 10.0.0.1 - the headnode will act as router for the compute nodes.

-/24 is important, so that Warewulf will see the compute nodes as existing on the same network as the headnode interface!!!

 For the compute nodes, define two virtual machines, 'compute-0' and 'compute-1' with the boot order (Under 'Settings->General') set to Network ONLY, and a single ethernet